charleslaot/ct_blog/src/data/blog/2023-03-19 Welcome/index.md

 **Welcome to My Tech-tacular Blog! 👋💻🌐**

 Hey there, fellow tech enthusiasts!
-I'm Carlos and this is my little corner of the internet, where I get to geek out about all things **programming**, **web development**, and **tech**.
+I'm Charles and this is my little corner of the internet, where I get to geek out about all things **programming**, **web development**, and **tech**.
 If you're into that too, you've come to the right place!

 **Expect the unexpected! 😎🎉**